hbowie/softdevbigideas/ideas/Just Enough Design Up Front.md

 9. Developers will be more fully [engaged][engagement] in the work if they are focused on the overall purpose of the effort, and are allowed sufficient autonomy to make some design decisions as they work.

+10. If designs become large and complex before any of their elements have been validated by working code, then the number of invalid elements embedded in the design may be too numerous and widespread to allow the resulting system to ever function correctly.

 If we consider only the first three factors, then we will do all of our design work using models and documents before writing a single line of code.
 This is sometimes referred to as Big Design Up Front (BDUF).

-If we consider only the last six factors, then we may be tempted to rely entirely upon emergent design, without any up-front architecture.
+If we consider only the last seven factors, then we may be tempted to rely entirely upon emergent design, without any up-front architecture.
 This is often referred to as "cowboy development," since we are always shooting from the hip, without ever stopping to take careful aim at our target.

 When we take all of these considerations into account, though, we generally find it best to do some early design work, but allow the full design to emerge as the work progresses.